kynx/v8js-handlebars/README.md

 `BadMethodCallException` if you're trying to do something with the runtime that requires compilation.

 The exceptions you're most likely to want to handle gracefully will occur when you actually render your template.
-Problems here will throw a [`V8JsScriptException`](http://www.php.net/manual/en/class.v8jsexception.php), which contains useful information on what the engine choked on.
+Calling `$template($data)` is executing a javascript function.
+Problems here will throw a [`V8JsScriptException`](http://www.php.net/manual/en/class.v8jsexception.php), which contains some information on what the engine choked on.